 The U.S. Department of Transportation reports that in 2012 (the most recent year data is available) 3,328 people died in crashes linked to driver distraction, and more than 421,000 more people suffered a distracted driving-related injury.
 In fact, 17 percent of all crashes resulting in an injury involved driver distraction.

 There are primarily three types of distracted driving:

 It is important to note that all three types of distraction don't have to happen for a driver to be dangerously distracted.

 Distracted Driving Activities

-There are many activities that are likely to distract someone from driving.
-Common distractions that lead to crashes include:
+There are many activities likely to distract someone from driving.
+Common distractions that lead to crashes include

 Texting While Driving